 2.5.2.1.
 Instantiation from Java Objects

 You may use a Java object that provides getter methods corresponding to all of the parameter names of your template file.
-If, for instance, you have defined a header the following Java class could be used:
+If, for instance, you have defined a header type limit word the following Java class could be used: